sebastianotronto/nissy/README.md

 ### Tables
 Nissy needs to generate certain large tables to work.
 These tables are by default generated the first time they are needed (e.g the first time you ask to solve a certain step) and then saved to a file.
-The following times Nissy simply loads the corresponding file from the hard disk.
+Whenever these tables are needed again, nissy simply loads the corresponding file from the hard disk.

-The very large table for optimal solving can take some time to generate (about 20 minutes on my fairly old but decent laptop, using 8 CPU threads).
+The very large table for optimal solving can take some time to generate (about 1.5 hours on my fairly old but decent laptop, using 8 CPU threads).
 All other tables are much faster.

-You can ask Nissy to generate all the tables it will ever need with the **gen** command.
+You can ask Nissy to generate all the tables it will ever need with the `gen` command.
 It is recommended to use more than one thread, if your CPU has them.
 For example, you can run: